advanced-go/advanced-go/README.md

 Advanced Go is an exercise in creating [a better way to write software][robpike], by extending REST from the service/HTTP layer to the application layer.
 The following provides specific implementations that frame a new application software development paradigm based on REST.

 ## REST Uniform Interface, Resource Identifier, & Self-Descriptive Messages
-A key concept of REST is the uniform inerface.
+A key concept of REST is the uniform interface.
 A [package's][domainservice] HttpHandler implements that uniform interaface, uses the http.Request type and allows easy integration with other packages.
 A package also includes a PkgPath that is used as an identifier for routing and error tracing.

 The messaging package provides a [uniform interface][msgsend], [self-descriptive message][msgcore], and [resource identification][msgcore] for communication between resources using goroutines and Go channels.
 Functionality supported by messaging include startup, shutdown, and package health checks.